 I have had great luck buying one at my local nursery and I got another one online in a 5″ pot at The Sill.

 Miscellaneous how to care for Fiddle Leaf Fig tips:

 – Fiddle Leaf Fig leaves need to be handled carefully.
 They can grow such large beautiful leaves, but a quick brush past them and you might get a big crack in your leaf.
 This doesn’t harm the plant, but it doesn’t add to it’s attractive look, either.
-When mine get holes or big cracks in them, I often will cut the leaf with sharp purners for a clean line.
+When my leaves get holes or big cracks in them, I often will cut the leaf at the break with sharp purners for a clean line.

 -Don’t plant your Fig in too big of a pot.
 For a smaller plant, go with 8″-10″ diameter and for a larger plant, look for a 12″-14″ sized pot.

 -Once a month, plan to dust off your leaves.
 I often take my plant outdoors in the summer for a drink with the hose and clean off my leaves then.
 Use a gentle cloth to get off that layer of dust.

 -Fiddle leaf figs trees grow toward the light so be sure to rotate the planter every few weeks.
 I rotate mine after each watering (weekly).

 -Figs can be grown mostly indoors but during warmer months they love being outside.
 Be sure to slowly transition them to being outside.

 -If you notice the soil in your pot is pulling away from the edges of the pot, your soil is staying too dry.
 Take a stick or chopstick and poke holes into the soil to help with water soaking in and not just running off the edges.

 Looking for an easy checklist to help Keep Your Plants Alive?
 Sign up for my newsletter to get your FREE copy today!